sunecz/SSDF2/readme.md

 For arrays with indexes use the same methods but with an index instead of a name.
 In case of the add method there is no need to type an index, therefore `data.add(value)` is the right way to go.

 ## Name of a node
 When doing any operation with a collection or an object, there are two ways of dealing with the names.
+The first way is calling the correct function to obtain another object or collection, and continuing this way until the final object is returned.
+The second way is calling the needed function once with a name chain (that is a string containing names of collections and the final object, each seperated by dots).

+### Example
-For example, if it is needed to get a string value of an object with name `message`, contained in a collection `startup`, contained in a collection `messages`, contained in the main object.
+It is needed to get a string value of an object with name `message`, contained in a collection `startup`, contained in a collection `messages`, contained in the main object.

 Visualization:
 ```